quaja-abu/alx-system_engineering-devops/0x00-shell_basics/README.md

 cd - => this command is used to change the working directory to the previous one

-ls /boot -la => this command is used to display current working directories content including hidden files and /boot directory content in long format
+ls ./ ../ /boot -la => this command is used to display current working directories and parent directory content including hidden files and /boot directory content in long format